LeARN: Learnable and Adaptive Representations for Nonlinear Dynamics in System Identification: Conclusion

 \section{Conclusion}

 In this work, we introduced LeARN, a novel algorithm for meta-learning the basis functions for nonlinear system identification.
 Our proposed approach demonstrates significant adaptability and generalization capabilities in modeling dynamical systems, as evidenced by its performance on unseen wind conditions in the Neural Fly dataset.
-Unlike the SINDy algorithm, our approach learns the library of basis functions directly from data.
+Unlike the SINDy algorithm, our approach learns the library of basis functions directly from the data.
 The proposed algorithm yields a parameterized basis function library optimized for adaptability to new, unseen environments.
-This ensures robustness without needing system-specific redesigns when encountering new dynamic regimes.
+This is intended to improve robustness without requiring system-specific redesigns when encountering new dynamic regimes.
 Notably, we demonstrated that LeARN significantly narrows the performance gap with SINDy, particularly as the dimensionality of the input feature space increases, underscoring its suitability for capturing higher dimensional, complex nonlinear dynamical interactions.
-Furthermore, even in scenarios involving out-of-distribution dynamics, our approach, based on model-agnostic meta-learning, provides a guarantee that given sufficient gradient steps, the model can generalize effectively to challenging dynamical conditions.
-In the future, we aim to explore methods for learning basis functions for modeling intrinsic residual dynamics.
-Looking forward, our study sets the groundwork to address the broader goal of enabling robots to autonomously model and adapt to dynamic environments.
-Furthermore, our approach paves the way for developing robust, versatile, and adaptive robotic systems capable of operating safely and effectively in real-world environments.
+In the future, we aim to explore higher dimensional input feature spaces and techniques for learning basis functions for modeling intrinsic residual dynamics.